 Slots, on the other hand, actually serve a purpose.
 When brake pads get really hot, they can form a slight glaze on the surface.
 The glaze doesn’t work as well as the fresh unaltered pad material.
 The slots act kind of like a cheese slicer, and shave off a small amount of pad material every time they pass over.
 That works well on the race track.
-But on the street it will shorten the life of your pads and create a lot of dust.
+But on the street it will unnecessarily shorten the life of your pads and create a lot of dust.
 On the track we don’t car, on the street we do.

 Take a look at these racing brake rotors.
-No holes, only slots.
+No holes or dimples, only slots.